irisfofs/jekyll-rp_logs/README.md

 ### Adding RPs
 Dump all of the raw logs into the `_rps/` directory of the site.

-All joins, parts, and quits are stripped, so you don't have to bother pulling those out.
-All lines that are emotes (`/me`) are RP, and all other lines are OOC by default.
-Consecutive posts from the same person with timestamps less than a few seconds apart are merged together.

-To flag an OOC line as RP, or vice versa, use

-* `!RP ` before the timestamp to manually flag the line as RP
-* `!OOC ` before the timestamp to manually flag the line as OOC

 #### YAML Front Matter
 In order to be picked up and parsed by Jekyll, each file needs a [YAML front matter](http://jekyllrb.com/docs/frontmatter/).
 One field is required: